Ohio Insure Plan Logo

 Get Quotes

-With Plan F, there are no deductibles, coinsurance or copays to meet.
-So long as your expenses are Medicare approved, Plan F will cover the remainder.
+With Plan F, there are no deductibles, coinsurance, or copays to meet.
+So long as your expenses are Medicare-approved, Plan F will cover the remainder.
 There are no lifetime limits or maximums – and coverage cannot be cancelled so long as you pay your premiums.

-Plan F Medicare Supplement Insurance Benefits
+Plan F Medicare Supplement Benefits

 When viewing a Medicare supplement benefit chart, you will see that Plan F covers all of the gaps in Medicare Parts A & B. This is why agents sometimes refer to Plan F as the “Cadillac Plan.”
 It’s the most comprehensive available, but it will no longer be offered to those who are new to Medicare beginning in 2020.
 More on that later.